-Deploy a dist folder without wiring a Git-based host
+Deploy React/Vue build output without wiring a Git-based host

-A practical guide to taking a frontend build folder like dist or build and turning it into a public preview URL without setting up CI/CD.
+A practical guide to taking a React, Vue, Vite, Next static export, or frontend build folder like dist/build/out and turning it into a public preview URL without setting up CI/CD.

 Answer First

-If your project already outputs a dist or build directory, the fastest way to share it is to deploy that folder directly.
-PreviewShip is designed for this artifact-first workflow: point the CLI, extension, or MCP tool at the built folder and you get a live preview URL back in seconds.
+If your React, Vue, Vite, Next static export, Astro, Svelte, or plain frontend project already outputs a dist, build, out, or public directory, the fastest way to share it is to deploy that browser-ready folder directly.
+PreviewShip is designed for this artifact-first workflow: point the console, CLI, extension, or MCP tool at the built output and you get a live preview URL back in seconds.

 Key takeaways